mendableai/firecrawl/README.md

 ## Contributing

-This is a lot to maintain by ourselves and we are actively looking for others who would like to help. **There are paid part-time maintainer positions available.** We currently have bounties on a couple of issues, but would like someone intersted in being an active maintainer longer-term.
+This is a lot to maintain by ourselves and we are actively looking for others who would like to help. **There are paid part-time maintainer positions available.** We currently have bounties on a couple of issues, but would like someone interested in being an active maintainer longer-term.

 ## Why maintain a fork?